igorkll/ScrapMechanicTools-ModAPIs/docs/SComputers/Info.md

 ### motor features
 * motor.getAvailableBatteries - the number of batteries available to the motor will be reduced, the creative motor will return math.huge
-* motor.getCharge - returns the charge of the motor, if it reaches 0, the motor will try to take the battery and add 50-000 to the charge the creative motor always has a math.huge charge, the motor loses charge depending on the load, if the bearings are blocked, the engine will quickly drain all the batteries
+* motor.getCharge - returns the charge of the motor, if it reaches 0, the motor will try to take the battery and add 200-000 to the charge
+* motor.getChargeAdditions - it will return how much the charge of the motor increases when it "eats" one battery(200-000) the creative motor always has a math.huge charge, the motor loses charge depending on the load, if the bearings are blocked, the engine will quickly drain all the batteries
 * motor.getChargeDelta - it will return how much charge the motor loses in 1 tick (the creative motor has 0)